backpack: Mount Hood – Burnt Lake

 Two night backpacking trip at Burnt Lake, with a day hike to East Zigzag Mountain

-Last weekend, I did a day hike to Burnt Lake and partway up East Zigzag Mountain and scouted for campsites for a return trip.
+The weekend before this trip, I did a day hike to Burnt Lake and partway up East Zigzag Mountain and scouted for campsites for a return trip.
 After a week of heavy rain (and snow on Mount Hood), the conditions were quite different just one week later.

 Five friends and I hiked in on Saturday via the Burnt Lake North trailhead.
 The first two miles of trail go through a dense forest, with hollowed-out cedar snags left from a wildfire in 1906.
 After a sharp turn in the trail, take the side trail on the left to a viewpoint of a waterfall on Lost Creek.